JorgeOrtizV/genAI-playground/README.md

 ### Evaluation

-If evaluation is indicated, then the performance of the model will be calculated every eval-steps using given eval-samples based on the given measurement (currently only FID is supprted) <cite>[Maximilian Seitzer][1]</cite>
+If evaluation is indicated, then the performance of the model will be calculated every eval-steps using given eval-samples based on the given measurement (currently only FID is supprted). [<cite>[Maximilian Seitzer][1]</cite>]

 [1]: https://github.com/mseitzer/pytorch-fid